 Is a technique to release joints from their blocked states.
 This blocked situation can be caused by an accident or hazardous movement as opposed to a ‘natural blocking’.

-Influences directly to the nervous system.
+TENS influences directly to the nervous system.
 All nerve functioning is based on electric information between body and brain.
-In a situation where there are disturbances in nerve functions we can activate them with electricity.
+In a situation where there are disturbances in nerve functions we can also activate them with electricity.

 Is an ancient Chinese health care system, using the “meridian lines” or “pressure points” on the body.
 If pain doesn’t relieve after mobility of the joints has recovered and muscles are relaxed, then we use Acupuncture.
 We use it mainly for loco-motor problems as it is a safe alternative to pain-relief medication for some cases.